loosolab/UROPA/docs/uropa-example.md

 Example for the 'internals' key
 ------------------------------------
-This example is based on POLR2A peaks annotated with the Ensembl genome .Link for the source files can be found here:
+This example is based on POLR2A peaks annotated with the Ensembl genome.
+The source files can be found here:
 [gtf and bed source files](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)

-By default this parameter is set to 'False'.
+By default the parameter 'internals' is set to 'False'.
 With this setting, peaks are only annotated with features whose 'distance' is smaller than the defined one in the config.

 But there are cases where the genomic feature is larger than the set 'distance' and this case can lead to unannotated peaks, even if the peak is located inside the genomic feature interval (seen in the Example for the 'feature.position').
 Same the other way around, there exist very large peaks containing small features inside their interval.